Shakhida Shaimardanova

-Shakhida Shaimardanova (born 1938) is an Uzbek composer who is best known for her Symphony in C Major.
+Shakhida Shaimardanova (1938-2020) is an Uzbek composer who is best known for her Symphony in C Major.

 Shaimardanova was born in Tashkent, where she studied music at the Tashkent Conservatory from 1957 to 1964.
 She uses themes from Uyghur folk music in her compositions.
 Her Symphony in C Major was recorded by the Uzbek State Philharmonic directed by Zakhid Khaknazarov on Molodiva D 076785/86.